mo-sangha/book/chapters/2.typ

   state, and confusion to enhance the path is simply to rest in the natural state.
 ]

-Awareness is now naturally discerning conditioned consciousness (sem, marigpa, avidya) from spacious clear wisdom mind (semnyi, rigpa, vidya), self-resolving.
+Awareness is now naturally discerning and self-resolving conditioned consciousness (sem, marigpa, avidya) from spacious pure cognition (semnyi, rigpa, vidya).
 Spontaneous presence as empty lucidity or empty cognition begins unveiling ultimate truth, mind free from division (bodhicitta).
-At first, mind is not empty of subject and object, which are conditioned karmic patterns with momentum.
+In the beginning, mind is divided with an orientation into subject and object, conditioned by programming, or karmic patterns.
+Like throwing a rock in the air, these patterns have momentum and will oscillate throughout sky-like awareness, eventually losing strength in the face of effortlessness.
 When these patterns exhaust, there is freedom in oneness.

 #quote(block: true, attribution: [Longchenpa, _Finding Rest in the Nature of the Mind_ @trilogy-of-rest-vol-1])[